X-23: All-New X-Men

 Laura as Wolverine on a variant cover of All-New Wolverine #6.
 Art by Emanuela Lupacchino.

-Unlike the other Arena survivors, Laura did not join the group in infiltrating the Masters of Evil.
+Unlike the other Arena survivors, Laura did not join the group in infiltrating the Masters of Evil in Bagalia.
 After the events of Avengers Arena, Laura is found by Kitty Pryde and the time-displaced original X-Men.
 She is amnesiac and being hunted by the Purifiers.

 After being found by Kitty, Laura was taken to their base to recover.
 When Laura wakes up, with her memories now returning, at the former Weapon X facility she immediately tries to escape.
-Teen Cyclops goes to talk to her, while he's gone Teen Jean mentions to the team that Teen Cyclops "fancies" Laura.
+Teen Cyclops goes to talk to her, while he is gone Teen Jean mentions to the team that Teen Cyclops "fancies" Laura.
 As Laura makes it outside she's met by Teen Cyclops, who was waiting for her.
 Teen Cyclops tries to calm her down but Laura only ceases hostility after getting Teen Cyclops scent and figuring out that Teen Cyclops is who he says he is.

 The two talk, with Laura telling him that she does not want to talk about her past or what happened to her.
 Suddenly Teen Cyclops awkwardly hugs her, when she was distracted and looking sad, because he thought she needed a hug.
 Laura tells him that she does not do hugs, especially not with an audience as Kitty, Teen Jean, and Teen Beast were watching them.
 Teen Jean expressed a very conflicted look upon her face due to the hug and having read part of Laura's mind, thus she knows what happened in Avengers Arena.
 Laura thanks them for helping her and suggests they take the fight to the Purifiers, but in order for her to track them down, they will have to return her to where they found her.